 After Paulie holds up his hands and says “kill me now”, Tony looks down and says nothing.

 Later on, while everyone is reminiscing about the good old days, Paulie talks about a hippy who “mysteriously” drowned at a party.
-He says this while there are three women at the table.
+He says all of this while there are three women sitting at the table.

 Immediately, Tony glares across at him.

 At this stage, alarm bells are going off in Tony’s head.